All Episodes

 I'll tell you what else is going to happen.

-The next thing that's going to happen, if even if Cruz wins tomorrow, let me tell you what's going to happen with him.
+The next thing that's going to happen, even if Cruz wins tomorrow, let me tell you what's going to happen with him.

-They're going to say, because it's already been reported, I think in one blog, that by the end of April, it will be mathematically impossible for Cruz to get to 1237 unless he wins 100% of the delegates, which nobody can do.
+They're going to say, because it's already been reported, I think, in one blog, that by the end of April, it will be mathematically impossible for Cruz to get to 1237 unless he wins 100% of the delegates, which nobody can do.

 So you're going to see pressure on Cruz to get out.

-The end of this month, when there won't be enough delegates left, even if Cruz won them all to get to 1237, you're going to have powerful forces, say Senator, for the good of the party.
+The end of this month, when there won't be enough delegates left, even if Cruz won them all to get to 1237, you're going to have powerful forces, say, Senator, for the good of the party, it's time to admit that you can't win this and unite behind Trump and go ahead and make this happen to prevent a contested convention.

-That's pressure, I predict I don't know from who, but I know it's going to come from somewhere.
+I don't know from who, but I know it's going to come from somewhere.

 Because at some point it's going to be true.